walinchus/Chess_vs_Sleep/README.md

 <img width="552" alt="image" src="https://github.com/walinchus/Chess_vs_Sleep/assets/25959269/2d15b7a5-d082-4fde-8987-1747ea87c6d8">

-Here is an example of my percent of games won versus on days when I had an adequate amount of sleep the day before versus when I did not.
+My winning percentage on days when I had an adequate amount of sleep the day before versus when I did not.

 ## You will need: